AdobeDocs/platform-learn.en/help/tutorial-web-sdk/setup-analytics.md

 The individual sections of the Analytics product string are set through different XDM variables under the `productListItems` object.

+>[!NOTE]
+>
 >As of August 18, 2022, `productListItems[].SKU` takes priority for mapping to the product name in the s.products variable.
 >The value set to `productListItems[].name` is mapped to the product name only if `productListItems[].SKU` does not exist.
 Otherwise, it is unmapped and available in context data.
 >Do not set an empty string or null to `productListItems[].SKU`.
 This has the undesired effect of mapping to the product name in the s.products variable.

 ### Set variables in the data object

-Setting variables in the `data` object is the recommended way to set Analytics variables with Web SDK.
+But what about evars, props, and events?
+Setting variables in the `data` object is the recommended way to set these Analytics variables with Web SDK.
 Setting variables in the data object can also overwrite any of the automatically-mapped variables.

 First of all, what is the `data` object?
-In any Web SDK event you can send two objects with custom data, the `data` object and the `xdm` object.
+In any Web SDK event you can send two objects with custom data, the `xdm` object and the `data` object.
 Both are sent to Platform Edge Network, but only the `xdm` object is sent to the Experience Platform dataset.
 Properties in the `data` object can be mapped on the Edge to `xdm` fields using the Data Prep for Data Collection feature, but otherwise are not sent to Experience Platform.
 This makes it an ideal way to send data to applications like Analytics, which aren't natively built on Experience Platform.

 Here are the two objects in a generic Web SDK call: